NoahSaso/broadlink_rm_pro/README.md

 ```
 usage: control_rm.py [-h] [-l KEYWORD] [-s KEYWORD] [-c CONFIG_FILE] [-d]
-                     [-p PREFIX]
+                     [-p PREFIX] [-a]

 CLI to learn/send IR/RF frequencies from a Broadlink RM Pro device.
 Run with
-no arguments (except -c/--config and -p/--prefix) to enter the interactive
+no arguments (except -c/--config, -p/--prefix, and -a/--auto) to enter the
-control mode.
+interactive control mode.

 optional arguments:
   -h, --help            show this help message and exit